Large Data Volumes

 Indexing Deep Dive

-Indexes are the primary weapon against LDV performance issues.
-Understanding what is indexed, what can be indexed, and how the query optimizer uses indexes is essential CTA knowledge.
+Indexes are the primary defense against LDV performance issues.
+Understanding what is indexed, what can be indexed, and how the query optimizer uses indexes is essential.

 Standard Indexes (Automatic)